Aamirio/Converter/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ### How to open project in Intellij

-1) Click on File -> New -> Project from existing sources -> double-click on pom.xml in NumberWordConverter directory
+1) Click on File -> New -> Project from existing sources -> double-click on pom.xml in Converter directory
 ------------------------------------------------------------------------------------------------------------------------
 ### How to run the Converter application

 1) In your terminal/command console use command `mvn clean package` to create an executable jar of the application

-2) Run the jar from the generated target directory with the following command `java -jar target/NumberWordConverter-1.0-SNAPSHOT.jar`
+2) Run the jar from the generated target directory with the following command `java -jar target/Converter-1.0-SNAPSHOT.jar`

 3) The following commands can be used once the application is running: